hugomcgrath/album-downloader/README.md

 5.  **Install the ```conda``` environment**

     Run ```conda env create -f environment.yaml``` to create a conda environment and install all the required python packages into it.
-It's possible this may take a while.

 6.  **Activate the ```conda``` environment**

-    Run ```conda activate album-downloader-env```.
+    Run ```conda activate album-downloader-env``` to activate the conda environment.
+You need to do this again any time you open the terminal and want to run the album downloader.

 7.  **Navigate to src/ in the project directory**